 The scope of this report includes the security, availability and processing integrity categories and the related controls for ICANN's RZ KSK System that support the achievement of the service commitments and system requirements based on the applicable trust services criteria.
-The boundaries of the system begin with the commencement of the quarterly key signing ceremony led by the designated ceremony administrator (CA).
+The boundaries of the system begin with the commencement of the quarterly key signing ceremony led by the designated Ceremony Administrator (CA).

-Data enters the boundaries of the system when the dedicated ceremony computer is powered on and the operating system media and HSM are connected via USB.
+Data enters the boundaries of the system when the dedicated ceremony computer is powered on and the operating system and HSM are connected.
 The boundaries of the system end at closing of the key signing ceremony.
 Data exits the boundaries of the system once the KSK is backed up and returned to secure storage in a tamper-evident bag (TEB).

-The ceremony closing procedures include steps to retain the output of the signer system, a copy of the ceremony script, audio-visual recordings of the ceremony, physical access logs and attestations by the designated internal witness (IW) and system administrator (SA).
+The ceremony closing procedures include steps to retain the output of the signer system, a copy of the ceremony script, audio-visual recordings of the ceremony, physical access logs and attestations by the designated Internal Witness (IW) and System Administrator (SA).

-ICANN uses subservice organizations to host two fully functional, geographically and logically dispersed sites known as key management facilities (KMFs).
+ICANN uses a subservice organization to host two fully functional, geographically and logically dispersed sites known as key management facilities (KMFs).
 At any point in time, the KMFs, where the key signing ceremonies are held, hold the data required for production and are evenly utilized.
 The description does not include any of the controls implemented at the subservice organization.